-If your computer has trouble reaching a certain website or server this may be due to a corrupt local DNS cache.
-This guide will show you how to clear your local DNS cache (“flush” it) for several operating systems.
+If your computer has trouble reaching a particular website or server, this may be due to a corrupt local DNS cache.
+This guide will show you how to clear or flush your local DNS cache for several operating systems.

 Successfully flushed the DNS Resolver Cache.

 For macOS, flushing your DNS cache requires running a command in the terminal.
 There are different commands depending on your version of macOS.
 To flush your local DNS cache on macOS, launch Terminal and enter the appropriate command for your OS version.
 You will also input your password for permission to run these commands.

 Mac OS X 10.11 El Capitan, macOS 10.12 Sierra, macOS 10.13 High Sierra, macOS 10.14 Mojave, and macOS 10.15 Catalina

 sudo killall -HUP mDNSResponder

 sudo discoveryutil udnsflushcaches

 OS X 10.7 Lion, 10.8 Mountain Lion, and 10.9 Mavericks